microsoft/MCW-Innovate-and-modernize-apps-with-Data-and-AI/Whiteboard design session/WDS trainer guide - Innovate and modernize apps with Data and AI.md

     The event store acts as the system of record (the authoritative data source) about the current state of the data.
 The event store used in the solution accelerator is an [Azure Cosmos DB](https://docs.microsoft.com/azure/cosmos-db/introduction) `telemetry` container that is tuned for write-heavy workloads through minimal indexing, partitioning on a key with high cardinality, and by setting a throughput adjusted for a high rate of ingesting.
 The Azure Cosmos DB change feed is used to publish these events so that consumers are notified so they can handle them if needed.
 The `scored_telemetry` container also acts as an event source for scored predictive maintenance, temperature anomaly, and windowed aggregate events.

     Typical uses of the events published by the change feed are to maintain materialized views of entities as telemetry is ingested or actions in the application change them, and for integration with external systems.
 For example, as device telemetry is saved, materialized views are updated with aggregated information about the IoT device telemetry, which is used to populate parts of the UI such as dashboards and reports.
 The aggregated data in this example is saved to a different container in Azure Cosmos DB, eliminating the need to query against the event collection and perform expensive aggregates across multiple partitions.
-All telemetry data is stored in Azure PostgreSQL as entity data with state information, as well.
+All telemetry data is stored in Azure Cosmos DB as entity data with state information, as well.

     Implementing the event sourcing pattern allows data and software architects to think beyond typical CRUD operations that may be used to for their databases and applications.
 The components of the event sourcing pattern are loosely coupled and can often operate in parallel for maximum scalability.
 This pattern helps these architects consider how they can handle the rising velocity, variety, and volume of data in today's Big Data landscape.